 Veganism is a philosophy of life, based primarily on an ethical ideal and aimed at fighting the exploitation of animals.
 For this reason, the vegan diet is a plant-based diet, free of all animal foods such as meat, dairy, eggs, and honey.

 People who adopt veganism in their lives, contrary to what many think, eat very well and in a varied way and nothing monotonous.
 Vegans eat any type of plant food origin, such as cereals, fruits, vegetables, tubers, vegetables, roots, mushrooms, seeds, among others.

-Many people confuse vegan diet with vegetarian diet, know the main differences:
+Many people confuse a vegan diet with a vegetarian diet, know the main differences:

 The vegan diet can supply most of the nutritional needs of vegans through the proper intake of vegetables and manages to supply all the necessary protein through beans, lentils, nuts, seeds, among others.

 To know if the vegan diet is balanced, it is important for the vegan to follow a nutritional approach with a nutritionist that can adapt the diet and can supply all nutritional demands.

 It is important for the vegan to take regular laboratory tests to evaluate the deficiency of some vitamins, which may require the ingestion of fortified foods or supplementation.

 At the Britzke Nutrition Clinic in London, we have specialized professionals to help vegans and vegetarians and we conduct blood tests to assess the deficiency of key vitamins.

 For more information about the tests contact us by phone or WhatsApp: + 44 742 -864-4457